Dev-Tams/celo-tutorials-101-building-Dex-Aggregator-celo-coding-tutorial-from-scratch.md./README.md

-# Creating an Educational DAO on the Celo Blockchain with Solidity and Hardhat.md
+# Creating an Educational DEx Aggregatir on the Celo Blockchain with Solidity and Hardhat.md

  A tutorial based on how to create a dao on celo blockchain.